Budgeting for Private AI Growth

 The entry price buys a working system, not a trial that needs a second purchase to be useful.
 It covers the hardware, the FactoryOS software, and the setup to get it running on your data, enough to put the assistant, the knowledge graph, and the workflows into daily use.

-The floor is low, but it is a real floor.
+It is the whole system at one number.
 From day one you are funding a capability in production, not a pilot.

 Where Growth Actually Comes From